Topl/Knowledge-Base/docs/About/10-tokenomics/11-TOPLs.md

 ## Emissions Model

-At lauch, the Topl protocol will have 200 million TOPL in its genesis block distributed to the initial team, early backers, various community and ecosystem initiatives, and a protocol endowment.
+At launch, the Topl protocol will have 200 million TOPL in its genesis block distributed to the initial team, early backers, various community and ecosystem initiatives, and a protocol endowment.

 From this initial 200MM we can model future token emissions based on the two inflation mechanims introduced above.